-Care Home Resources The pilot delivering a package of AKI resources concludes shortly.
-Over 40 homes have taken part, we're gathering and evaluating their comments and once we have made adjustments to the materials they will be published to the website.
+Care Home Resources The pilot to deliver a package of AKI resources has concluded.
+Impact is being evaluated and materials will be published to the website in December.
 The current offering can be seen here.

 Evaluation of the programme has started and will result in a publication on the website in Spring 2017.